redox-os/book/src/shell.md

 # Ion

 Ion is a terminal shell and library for shells/command execution in Redox, it's used by default.
-Ion has it's own manual, which you can find [here](https://doc.redox-os.org/ion-manual/).
+Ion has it's own manual, which you can find on the [Ion Manual](https://doc.redox-os.org/ion-manual/).

 ## 1. The default shell in Redox